 The British style of tailoring is traditional, conservative, and designed to evoke power.
 Tailoring on Savile Row, for example, is known around the world for its sturdy chest canvas, angular shoulders and heavy cloth with an armor-like drape.

-The Italian style of tailoring is soft, shiny and expressive.
-It’s meant to evoke masculine confidence and sex appeal, in a sort of peacocky, colorful mating dance, kind of way.
+The Italian style of tailoring is soft, shiny, and expressive.
+It’s meant to evoke confidence and sex appeal, in a sort of peacocky kind of way.
 Italians are not afraid of bold colors, or overbearing lapels, or big theatrical sleeve heads (even without pads).
-It’s smooth, but can be borderline sleazy, sometimes, in my opinion.
+It’s smooth, but can be borderline sleazy if it's not done right.

 When I think of Italian tailoring, the first outfit that comes to mind is: a pink unstructured silk/linen jacket with wide notch lapels, a tall double-button collar worn with a deep open neckline, a color-coordinated pocket square with an overly expressive – but not overthought – placement.
 Tan skin, a little chest hair, maybe a bracelet or two.